-- 1. Each rotation will be 5 weeks long; each student will complete the equivalent of 3 rotations.
+- 1. Each rotation will be 5 or 6 weeks long; each student will complete the equivalent of 3 rotations.
 The exact dates assigned to each rotation period will be posted at the beginning of each academic year. - 2.
-When there is a high likelihood that a student will permanently join the laboratory of a specific faculty rotation mentor, or if a student feels that there is a need for additional time in a particular laboratory, he/she can combine two consecutive 5-week rotations to generate one 10-week rotation in the specific faculty rotation mentor's lab provided this is mutually agreed upon by the student, the faculty rotation mentor, and the IBMS 5008 Course Director.
-A rotation extension request form must be filled out.
-Thus, in order to meet the minimum rotation requirement, a student may complete: Three 5-week rotations, or one 5-week rotations plus one 10 week rotation.
-Every student must rotate through at least two different laboratories.
+If the student and rotation mentor are in 100% agreement that the student with join the mentor's laboratory, then the student can combine two consecutive 5-week rotations to generate one 10-week rotation in the specific faculty rotation mentor's lab provided this is mutually agreed upon by the student, the faculty rotation mentor, and the IBMS 5008 Course Director.
+A formal rotation extension request must be submitted via e-mail to the IBMS 5008 Course Director to request approval.

-3. Under special circumstances, and with the approval of the IBMS 5008 Course Director and the IBMS Program Director, a student may be allowed to perform an additional rotation at the beginning of the subsequent (Spring) semester.
+- 3. In order to meet the minimum rotation requirement, a student must complete: Three 5- or 6-week rotations or one 5- or 6-week rotation plus one 10- or 11-week rotation (permission for the latter option must be obtained from the IBMS 5008 course director).
+Every student must rotate through at least two different laboratories. - 4.
+Under special circumstances, and with the approval of the IBMS 5008 Course Director and the IBMS Program Director, a student may be allowed to perform an additional rotation at the beginning of the subsequent (Spring) semester.
 If a student is unable to identify a suitable permanent faculty mentor by the end of the first year, this would be considered a failure to progress in the program and may be grounds for dismissal as determined by the IBMS COGS.